|

 Fire Chief is James L. Murdock.
 H. B.

-Jordan is Assistant Chief
+Jordan is Assistant Chief.

 First Annual Fireman's Day held.

-Day-long
+celebration is expected to attract more than 5,000 people.
 Mile-long parade starts at 3:00 p.m. along Highway 1, beginning at

 R. O. Heater's home on Harrison Street and concluding at Cary High